Austrian president poised for rare Western visit to Iran

 European companies are sizing up the potential of an end to the economic isolation of Iran, attracted by its young population of 76 million people, its urgent need to overhaul its creaking infrastructure, and its massive oil and gas reserves.

-Austrian trade with Iran declined last year, with imports down 87 percent to 16 million euros ($22 million) and exports off 15 percent to 185 million, according to preliminary data.
+Austrian trade with Iran declined last year, with imports down 87 percent to 16 million euros (13.25 million pounds) and exports off 15 percent to 185 million, according to preliminary data.

 (Editing by Mark Trevelyan)